Blog

 Webhooks do not always arrive in the order they are generated.
 Even when the originating application sends them in order, each webhook might be processed by the application at different times.
 Several reasons can account for this behavior:

 This lack of causal order can disrupt the application’s data integrity.
 If a newer update arrives before an older one, outdated information may overwrite recent changes.
-Tracking update times or making API calls to get the latest state can help mitigate these issues, these solutions add complexity and latency to the integration.
+Developers often use timestamp tracking or API calls to retrieve the latest state to mitigate these issues, but these methods can increase complexity and latency.

 Dependent webhooks